 Getting a Diagnosis

 Your doctor will ask you about any illnesses or injuries that might have started the pain.
-She will also ask other questions to learn more about the type of pain you feel and how long you’ve had it:
+They will also ask other questions to learn more about the type of pain you feel and how long you've had it:

 - When did the pain start?

 - Where on your body does it hurt?

 - What does the pain feel like?
 Is it throbbing, pounding, shooting, sharp, pinching, stinging, burning, etc.?